The Christian Parents’ Call to Stand Out

 We remember the meme very well.
 It was seemingly just one of those that pop up on your social media feed that you’re not sure exactly how or why it got there.
 Algorithms, go figure!
 This one was different, though.
 The timing was different.
 The content was an affirmation of what the Lord had been stirring within our family for a long time.
 (If God can use a donkey to speak for Him, He can certainly use a meme couldn’t He?)

 There was more at work that day than a simple social media algorithm.
 God was driving home an awareness that He was growing within us to raise our children differently than the world and was reminding us that our window of greatest influence to do so is limited.
-To say that Christian parents are called to raise their children differently than the world is not a brand-new revelation.
+To say that a Christian parent is called to raise their children differently than the world is not a brand-new revelation.
 God’s Word has given such a mandate for thousands of years.

 “And you must love the Lord your God with all your heart, all your soul, and all your strength.
 And you must commit yourselves wholeheartedly to these commands that I am giving you today.
 Repeat them again and again to your children.
 Talk about them when you are at home and when you are on the road, when you are going to bed and when you are getting up.
 Tie them to your hands and wear them on your forehead as reminders.
 Write them on the doorposts of your house and on your gates.”
 Deut.
 6:5-9